aklefdal/break-styra-git-integration/README.md

 * Set it to read-only, as we do not intend to use the UI to edit rules, but instead let them flow from the source control system
 * Set up Git integration.
 You will need to create a Personal Access Token.

-## :boom: No files synchronized

-This may come as a surprise.
-Styra does not look at what is in the repo - Styra cares about incoming commits.

-* **To fix**: Whitespace changes in all files (just try...)

 ## Test your system

-* Follow instructions in the 'install' tab of the settings
+* Follow instructions in the 'install' tab of the settings.
 * Send POST to your local OPA to the url http://localhost:8181/data/folder1, you should receive a allow = false of some kind unless you specify the right input.
+* See tag "Working-1" in this repo.